Okaloosa County Court Records

 -

-- Obtaining printed copies of documents (typically $1 per page)
+- Certified copies of court records ($2.00 per page)

 What's Included in a Okaloosa County Court Record?